 - Moved NE from 3 miles SW of Tyler to north edge of town.

-- Approximately 14 homes “torn apart” in SW residential area of Tyler.
+- Approximately 14 homes “torn apart” in the SW residential area of Tyler.

-- 1 death and many injuries in a home in this area.
+- One death and many injuries in a home in this area.

 - It moved diagonally across town.

-- 3 members of one family killed in one of those homes.
+- Three members of one family were killed in one of those homes.

-- Clothes from that home found 3 miles away.
+- Clothes from that home were found three miles away.